cryptpad/blueprints/review/libraries.md

 * Availability: as a client-side dependency

 To sum up, Tweet-NaCl is considered to be secure and to meet CryptPad's requirements.
-Hence, the only reason to change it would be performance (or quantum-restistant cryptography).
+Hence, the only reason to change it would be performance (or quantum-resistant cryptography).

 ### LibSodium

 * [Library](https://github.com/jedisct1/libsodium.js)
   * Last audit by Private Internet Access in 2017.
-  * compiled to WebAssembly
+  * Compiled to WebAssembly
   * 188 KB
-  * > portable, cross-compilable, [...] fork of NaCl, with a compatible API
+  * Portable, cross-compilable, [...] fork of NaCl, with a compatible API
   * License: [ISC License](https://en.wikipedia.org/wiki/ISC_license)
   (FSF approved and GPL compatible)
 * Security: